edgelesssys/constellation/docs/docs/workflows/config.md

 </tabItem>
 <tabItem value="gcp" label="GCP">

 By default, Constellation uses `n2d-standard-4` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
 Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
-Supported are all machines from the N2D family.
-Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.
+Supported are all machines with a minimum of 4 vCPUs from the [C2D](https://cloud.google.com/compute/docs/compute-optimized-machines#c2d_machine_types) or [N2D](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) family.
+You can run  `constellation config instance-types` to get the list of all supported options.

 </tabItem>
 <tabItem value="aws" label="AWS">